For ABOG 2022 Qualifying Written Exam Candidates

 Test Taking Tips:

-Given several of the core topics are so broad now, it’s critical to follow your comprehensive review with our September 15-19 course, as we will cover lots of spin off topics that you didn’t see coming.
+Given several of the core topics are so broad now, it’s critical to follow your comprehensive review with our September 14 – 18 course as we will cover lots of spin off topics that you didn’t see coming.
 Also, this will be a sweet time to experience mock orals as a culmination to all those months of studying.
-Our signature Oral Exam Webinar Archives was designed by DO’s for DO’s reviewing the high yield topics exam topics.
-Since 2011, we are batting a 99% pass rate for those who have attended our review course and/or our oral exam webinar!
-We’ve even topped that, as 100% of course/webinar attendees for the debut exam passed!

 ABOG Maintenance of Certification (MOC) Candidates